-Fixed rate bonds remain the best way to secure a guaranteed return on your savings, yet in light of the ongoing economic uncertainty, you may be reluctant to tie up your money for too long.
+Fixed rate bonds remain the best way to secure a guaranteed return on a large pot of savings, yet in light of the ongoing economic uncertainty, you may be reluctant to tie up your money for too long.
 A two-year deal could be the perfect compromise.

 This kind of account can be ideal if you're saving up for something specific (such as a wedding, a new car or a once-in-a-lifetime holiday) and want to be absolutely certain that you won't be tempted to spend the money in the meantime.

 They're also perfect if you think rates could rise in the next few years and you don't want to keep your money out of arm's reach for too long.
-After all, there's no telling what will happen to savings rates and the Bank of England has today once again decided to keep base rate on hold.
+After all, there's no telling what will happen to savings rates, despite this month's base rate rise.
 So, if you want to secure growth-generating returns without too much commitment, a short-term bond could be just the thing.

 These accounts offer the best of both worlds as far as savings are concerned: a decent rate and the peace of mind in knowing that you'll be able to access your cash in around two years' time.
 Just bear in mind that you'll rarely be able to make further additions after your initial deposit and earlier access usually won't be possible, so you'll need to be comfortable with your investment and the term.